klaxalk/linux-setup/README.md

 # How to work with my setup?

-Here I describe the most important keybindings and shortcuts..
+Here I describe the most important keybindings and shortcuts.

 ## TMUX+Vim commons

 Running Vim inside TMUX has some serious advantages.
-First, TMUX allows to copy any text in the terminal using its own vi-mode (see TMUX shortcuts bellow).
+First, TMUX allows copying any text in the terminal using its vi-mode (see TMUX shortcuts bellow).
-With a simple hack, the coppied text is inserted into the system clipboard.
+With a simple hack, the copied text is inserted into the system clipboard.
-The same can be done with Vim, so basically, we have a clipboard shared between the system, Vim and TMUX, which is accessible and fillable without using a **mouse**.
+The same can be done with Vim, so basically, we have a clipboard shared between the system, Vim, and TMUX, which is accessible and fillable without using a **mouse**.

 Another notable feature is enabled by the plugin [christoomey/vim-tmux-navigator](https://github.com/christoomey/vim-tmux-navigator].
-It allows to seemlessly navigate throug TMUX and Vim splits (panes) with a single set of key bindings.
+It allows to seamlessly navigate through TMUX and Vim splits (panes) with a single set of key bindings.
 In my setup, those are **crtl h/j/k/l** for left/down/right/up movement.

 ## TMUX shortcuts

 Following key bindings encapsulate 99% of all what I use in TMUX.
 Most importantly, note that I remapped the standard **prefix** from ctrl+b to ctrl+a.
-There are several reason for it, e.g. 1) it can be pressed easily by one hand and 2) most people on the internet do it like that.
+There are several reasons for it, e.g. 1) it can be pressed easily by one hand and 2) most people on the internet do it like that.

 - **ctrl a** tmux **__PREFIX__**
 - **__PREFIX__ w** list windows